High-dimensional variable clustering based on maxima of a weakly dependent random process: Abstract

 \section{Abstract}

 We propose a new class of models for variable clustering called Asymptotic Independent block (AI-block) models, which defines population-level clusters based on the independence of the maxima of a multivariate stationary mixing random process among clusters.
 This class of models is identifiable, meaning that there exists a maximal element with a partial order between partitions, allowing for statistical inference.
-We also present an algorithm for recovering the clusters of variables without specifying the number of clusters \emph{a priori}.
+We also present an algorithm depending on a tuning parameter that recovers the clusters of variables without specifying the number of clusters \emph{a priori}.
 Our work provides some theoretical insights into the consistency of our algorithm, demonstrating that under certain conditions it can effectively identify clusters in the data with a computational complexity that is polynomial in the dimension.
-This implies that groups can be learned nonparametrically in which block maxima of a dependent process are only sub-asymptotic.
+A data-driven selection method for the tuning parameter is also proposed.
 To further illustrate the significance of our work, we applied our method to neuroscience and environmental real-datasets.
 These applications highlight the potential and versatility of the proposed approach.